EuroREACH - A Handbook to Access Health Care Data for Cross-country Comparisons of Efficiency and Quality

 The last ten years have witnessed an increased investment in European and international initiatives and projects to improve health data for cross-country research.
 The major goals have been to help national policy-makers, on the one hand, to better assess the health status of their populations and on the other hand, to monitor how health care systems of their countries perform compared to other countries.
 There are, however, limits to what can be learnt from comparisons at the aggregate, health care system level of analysis.
 Disease level analysis has therefore been receiving increased attention (e.g. OECD, 2003).
 This approach is of particular interest when studying health care for chronic diseases.
 Indeed a large share of health care resources and public and private expenditure is presently spent on health care services for patients with a chronic illness, the majority of which are usually 50 years old or more.
 Due to ageing populations and medical-technological progress, European countries have experienced a shift in the burden of disease towards chronic diseases.

 The objective of EuroREACH is to provide tools to health care researchers to better enable them to access well-organised health care data that allow for comparability at European level.
-These tools will be made available in the form of a web-based handbook containing a toolbox of guidance to national and international health information systems, which will be one of the major tangible outcomes of the project.
+These tools are made available in the form of a web-based handbook containing a toolbox of guidance to national and international health information systems, which are one of the major tangible outcomes of the project.

 EuroREACH is a coordination action that aims to overcome the compartmentalisation of data collection and analysis of chronic diseases – both on a national and European level – in order to study the questions listed above in a cross-country, comparative perspective.
 European datasets for comparable health care data so far mainly have relied on strategies to make the best use of data originally produced at the national level.